nhsbsa/nhsbsa-asc-tfrs-design-history/app/posts/processing/2026-06-30-onboarding-checks-1.md

 ![A screenshot from v15 showing the registration details for a registered at risk organisation](registered-at-risk.png "Registration details - registered at risk")

 ## How we tested our ideas and what we found
+We ran a round of usability testing with 5 members of the operational team that conduct the currrent onboardign checks.
+We aimed to understand:

+- whether users are able to use the system to record the outcome
+- whether the proposed registration information is sufficient for onboarders to decide whether to onboard an organisation, and what, if any additional information would they be looking for

+Our headline findings were:
+- The quantity of information displayed in the designs was managable, users praised being able to see everything on one page
+- There was delight around the information being displayed upfront, and the time saved no longer having to find this information was highlighted
+- ​Users identified where they may need to use existing processes, particularly for register at risk or rejection outcomes where a spreadsheet and communication with orgs may be needed
+- Register at risk status was praised, this is what users expected to see displayed on the organisations details once registered and onboarded – Expect it to be flagged next to the organisation name in the claim journey

+While no major usability issues were found onboarders are very set on needing defined criteria to make a decision.
+This aligned with findings during the work we did to agree upon the high level onboarding checks process.
+A key takeaway was the need to agree on how the individual checks inform an overall onboarding decision.

+Further details can be found in the <a href="https://nhsbsauk.sharepoint.com/:p:/r/teams/UserResearchLibrary/_layouts/15/doc2.aspx?sourcedoc=%7B47FC41F6-12A3-40A9-B246-F21C633EC796%7D&file=Self%20Serve%20Internal%20round%201%20-%20%20Bank%20and%20pre%20verification%20checks.pptx&action=edit&mobileredirect=true&DefaultItemOpen=1&wdOrigin=OFFICECOM-WEB.APPGALLERY%2CAPPHOME-WEB.JUMPBACKIN&wdPreviousSession=3e85b55c-984f-4f62-b399-495a64b22049&wdPreviousSessionSrc=AppHomeWeb&ct=1783349715744">playback deck</a>.

 ## What we will do next
+Due to the lack of major usability issues we will make ready the designs for the development handover addressing any edges cases, error handling and validation needed.
+We have also agreed that the wider team need to clearly define how the individual checks inform the overal decision.
+We are tryign to get agreement on who should have responsibilty for this.
+We will work with the operational and fraud teams as needed to help with this.